wuboy0307/go-gpdb/README.md

 api_key = "APIKEY"
 ```

 and also update the IP that is subnet of your virtualbox.

+For eg.s

+As shown above my interface vboxnet1 is on the subnet 192.168.11.x, so a IP within that subnet range should work fine for accessing the VM within my MAC, so we have choosen an IP 192.168.11.10.

-For eg.s replace "192.168.11.10" with IP that matches your IP subnet for your virtual box.
+If your IP subnet is not "192.168.11.x" then replace "192.168.11.10" with IP that matches your IP subnet for your virtual box.

 ```
 node.vm.network "private_network", ip: "192.168.11.10", name: "vboxnet1"